O Virgin Pure: Contemporary practice

+The hymn was first set to music in the 1970s by Hieromonk Gregory of Simonopetra Monastery.
+On a pilgrimage to Jerusalem during the Christmas season, he happened to hear a Western choir sing What Child is This? to the tune of Greensleeves.
+He was drawn to the song and found it fit the text of Saint Nectarios' poem.
+He adapted the melody to Saint Nectarios' poem, and it quickly spread throughout the Eastern Orthodox world.

-The hymn, although not used very often in Simonopetra Monastery, nevertheless spread quickly throughout the Eastern Orthodox world and has been translated into many languages including English.
-It is most commonly performed as a concert piece in Greece, and as a recessional hymn after liturgical services in parishes throughout the United States.
+The hymn has been translated into many languages, including English.
+It is most commonly performed as a concert piece in Greece, and as a recessional hymn after liturgical services in parishes throughout the United States, particularly services dedicated to the Theotokos, such as the Akathist during Great Lent.

 The explosion in popularity has been attributed to St. Nectarios of Aegina becoming a popular modern-day saint.

 A controversial practice has been the use of the hymn as a communion hymn and as a hymn to begin Vespers services.
 However, Fr.
 Gregory and his brethren of Simonopetra Monastery have clarified that although it has become popular, it was never meant to be used liturgically, but rather to be sung only as a non-liturgical religious song for the edification of individuals.

 A Church Slavonic version was translated by monks of Valaam Monastery.

 A Russian virtual rendition of this hymn was recently performed.

 The text is in 24 stanzas or invocations, each followed by the refrain Χαῖρε νύμφη ἀνύμφευτε "Hail, unwedded bride".

 The 24 stanzas are arranged into four strophes, each strophe consisting of three tunes iterated twice over.

 The first three strophes describe attributes of the Theotokos, while the fourth consists of a prayer for intercession.